 - Muscle, bone or joint aches

-Symptoms can become life-threatening
+Symptoms that can become life-threatening

-- From the mouth, eyes or ears
+- Bleeding under the skin, in internal organs, or from the mouth, eyes or ears

 - Nervous system malfunctions

 The best time to see a doctor is before you travel to a developing country to ensure that you've received any available vaccinations and pre-travel advice for staying healthy.

 If you develop signs and symptoms once you return home, talk to a doctor, preferably one trained in international medicine or infectious diseases.
 Tell your doctor where you've traveled.

 Viral hemorrhagic fevers are spread by contact with infected animals or insects.
 The viruses that cause viral hemorrhagic fevers live in a variety of animal and insect hosts.
 Most commonly the hosts include mosquitoes, ticks, rodents or bats.